 Sarah Chilmeran says her Austin College education played a big role in helping her achieve her dream of becoming a dentist.
 She was able to explore her future career, shadowing dentists during Career Study Off Campus (CSOC) experiences in Syria, Costa Rica, and North Texas.
 She was president of the Pre-Dental Society, which also allowed… [Read More]

 Alex came to Austin College in 1986 knowing he wanted to pursue an M.D./Ph.D.
 He had already worked in biomedical research as a high school student and earned a scholarship to Austin College from the King Foundation.
 So, he took all the required math and science for medical school, but beyond that, he pursued a… [Read More]

 A degree in mathematics and a four-year college football career might not be the background for most physicians.
 Not only was Matthew Ellington on the Austin College NCAA Division III football team, he started at center for four years and served as a team captain as a senior.
 He knows well the important lessons a… [Read More]

 Rathna Nuti ’09 was accepted to Texas Tech University School of Medicine (TTSOM) in Lubbock through the early acceptance agreement between Austin College and TTSOM.
 After medical school, she spent three years in a Family & Community Medicine residency at UT Southwestern and then a Sports Medicine fellowship at Drexel in Philadelphia.
-In August 2017, she… [Read More]
+She is currently with… [Read More]

 George Zoys ’91 is one of the best in his craft—no bones about it.
 Actually, he’s all about bones.
 George is one of Dallas’ top orthopedic surgeons; he’s been included in D Magazine’s Best Doctors list five times.
 As an orthopedic surgeon, he focuses on repairing bones and joints.
 He performs hip replacements, sports medicine,… [Read More]